-To lock all the doors, press the LOCK button.
+To lock all the doors, press the LOCK control.

-If you would like a signal that the doors are being locked, press the LOCK button again within five seconds.
-The doors will lock again, the horn will beep and the low beam headlamps and tail lamps will flash.
+If you would like a signal that the doors are being locked, press the LOCK control again within five seconds.
+The doors will lock again and the horn will beep.

 Activating the remote personal alarm